 3 How will the curriculum be matched to my child's needs?
 All teachers are aware of the needs of the pupils in their class.
 They provide a range of adapted learning opportunities within the curriculum to ensure that learning is accessible to the majority of pupils in their class.
 We have an Accessibility Plan which shows how adaptations are made not only to the physical environment but to the curriculum and how information is accessed by pupils and their parents.
-We have The SEND Information report must include information about how adaptations are made to the curriculum and the learning environment of children and young people with SEND Assessment of pupils learning is used to inform ongoing provision in an ongoing continuous cycle.
+We have The SEND Information report must include information about how adaptations are made to the curriculum and the learning environment of children and young people with SEND high expectations of all children.
+Assessment of pupils learning is used to inform ongoing provision in an ongoing continuous cycle.
 Some pupils will require a more personalised approach to learning.
 These pupils will have an individual support plan drawn up by the Inclusion Leader and class teacher.
 Parents and other agencies may contribute to targets on this plan.
 Teachers work closely with the Inclusion Leader and other specialist agencies to discuss the needs of individual children and to consider the most effective strategies and any additional resources to support individual pupils.
 Class teachers meet termly with members of the Senior Leadership Team to monitor and discuss the progress and attainment of children.
-Any necessary adaptations to the curriculum are considered to meet the holistic needs of the children with SEND.
-At this time staff also consider effective interventions which can be delivered to groups of children or individuals in response to specific needs.
+Any necessary adaptations to the curriculum are considered to meet the holistic needs of the children or individuals in response to specific needs.
 In some cases, it may be appropriate to provide additional adult support for part or all of the pupil's time in school.
 Support for pupils will often be through adaptation of the teaching materials or physical environmentor through small group teaching.
 Our school endeavours to ensure that pupils are given every opportunity to develop self - confidenceand independence in their learning.
 For those children with physical or medical needs, an Individual Healthcare plan may be used to set out ways in which they can be involved in physical activities (for example, PE and use of the playground equipment).